How could 5G affect flights?

 An open letter was published on 17 January by the chief executives of Delta Air Lines, American Airlines, United Airlines and Southwest, as well as six other passenger and cargo carriers.

-If the C-Band 5G service goes ahead on 19 January, it “could potentially strand tens of thousands of Americans overseas” said the letter, attributed to Airlines for America, which claimed the rollout would cause “chaos” for US aviation.
+The collective warned that, if the C-Band 5G service went ahead on 19 January, it “could potentially strand tens of thousands of Americans overseas”.

+The letter, attributed to Airlines for America and signed by the various aviation bosses, claimed the rollout would cause “chaos” in general for US aviation.

 “Immediate intervention is needed to avoid significant operational disruption to air passengers, shippers, supply chain and delivery of needed medical supplies,” urges the letter.